y1chu/vue-spine-viewer/README.md

 Lints the source code using ESLint.

 ## How to Use the Viewer
-1. (Optional) Select your desired Spine runtime version from the dropdown and click "Rsddeload with Version".
+1. (Optional) Select your desired Spine runtime version from the dropdown and click "Reload with Version".
 2. Use the "Upload Animation Files" section to select your Spine `.json`, `.atlas`, and ixmage (`.png`) files.
 3. Click the "Load Animation" button.
 4. Once loaded, use the controls on the side panel to interact with your animation (change skins, play different animations, adjust speed, etc.).